Ph-IRES/workshop_data-analysis/statistics/model_fitting/mixed_models_counts/README.md

 `vis_dists()` is a function that I made in the FUNCTIONS section of this script.
 It accepts the tibble and column name to visualize.

-vis_dists() creates three figures
+Let us look at the statistical distribution for both the `max_n` values and the `sum_max_n` values.
+The difference here is that `sum_max_n` are the `max_n` values summed within a video.

 ![](Rplot03.png)
 Fig 4.
-Histogram and cumulative distribution of `amplification`
+Cullen and Frey Graph of kurtosis vs square of skewness for `max_n`.
+This shows you which statistical distribution the data most closely resembles.
+Here, the data is best fit by the beta distribution.

 ![](Rplot04.png)
 Fig 5.
-Cullen and Frey Graph of kurtosis vs square of skewness for `amplification`. **I really like this one.**  This shows you which statistical distribution the data most closely resembles.
-Here, the data is nearly log normal, but better fit by the beta distribution.
+Cullen and Frey Graph of kurtosis vs square of skewness for `max_n`.
+This shows you which statistical distribution the data most closely resembles.
+Here, the data is best fit by the beta distribution but the bootstraps are much messier.
+It's probably best to stick to `max_n` as the unit of observation for the analysis.

 ![](Rplot05.png)
 Fig 6.
 4 additional plots that allow you to determine the distribution that most closely fits `amplification`